Philippines Climate

 This month in numbers

-April 2026 saw the Philippines record its 8th warmest April on record, with an average temperature of 27.17°C, an anomaly of +1°C compared to the 1961–1990 baseline.
-The period of February–April 2026 was the 7th warmest such period on record, with an average temperature of 26.23°C, an anomaly of +1.1°C. Globally, April 2026 was the 2nd warmest April for land temperatures, with an anomaly of +1.1°C, while the February–April 2026 period also ranked as the 2nd warmest globally for land temperatures, with an anomaly of +1.2°C.
+April 2026 saw the Philippines record its 8th warmest April on record, with an average temperature of 27.17°C, an anomaly of +1.0°C compared to the 1961–1990 baseline.
+The three-month period from February to April 2026 was the 7th warmest such period on record, with an average temperature of 26.23°C, an anomaly of +1.1°C. Globally, April 2026 was the 2nd warmest April on record for land temperatures, with an anomaly of +1.1°C. The global land temperature for February–April 2026 also ranked as the 2nd warmest on record, with an anomaly of +1.2°C.

 What changed